 Cooperation with local hunters and gamekeepers

-> Some of the investigations are carried out in cooperation with local hunters, gamekeepers, and fisheries officers.
-For instance, Greenland’s Institute of Nature has entered into an agreement with local hunters who are now carrying out the collection of material and information on breeding eider as well as caribou, musk ox, and seals in several areas.
+Some of the investigations are carried out in cooperation with local hunters, gamekeepers, and fisheries officers.
+For instance, Greenland Institute of Natural Resources has entered into an agreement with local hunters who are now carrying out the collection of material and information on breeding eider as well as caribou, musk ox, and seals in several areas.
 Satellite tracing of hooded seals and narwhal is also carried out in close cooperation with local hunters.
 The hunter’s information forms part of the basis for the Institutes advising.

-> The Institute is continuously working to expand this kind of cooperation and to increase the exchange of knowledge between hunters and biologists.
+The Institute is continuously working to expand this kind of cooperation and to increase the exchange of knowledge between hunters and biologists.
 This is achieved, among other things, through greater direct contact to local hunters in connection with ongoing projects.
 In addition, employees make a point of meeting with local interest groups in connection with field work and of participating in relevant seminars etc.

 The department collaborates with the Department of Infrastructure, Climate and Environment and the Department of Fisheries, Hunting and Agriculture, and also enjoys close ties to the Danish Centre for Environment and Energy (DCE), certain universities, and research bodies in other countries.